 \section{Abstract}

 $\tcsps$ (Temporal Constraint Satisfaction Problems), as defined in \cite{DechterMP91a}, get rid of unary constraints by binarizing them after having added an "origin of the world" variable.
-The constraints become therefore exclusively binary; additionally, a $\tcsp$ verifies the property that it is node-consistent and arc-consistent.
-Path-consistency, the next higher local consistency, solves the consistency problem of a convex $\tcsp$, referred to in \cite{DechterMP91a} as an $\stp$ (Simple Temporal Problem); more than that, the output of path-consistency applied to an $n+1$-variable $\stp$ is a minimal and strongly $n+1$-consistent $\stp$.
+This makes the constraints exclusively binary; additionally, a $\tcsp$ verifies the properties of node- and arc-consistencies, equivalent, respectively, to strong 1- and 2-consistencies.
+Path-consistency, equivalent to strong 3-consistency, the next higher local consistency, solves the consistency problem of a convex $\tcsp$, referred to in \cite{DechterMP91a} as an $\stp$ (Simple Temporal Problem); more than that, the output of path-consistency applied to an $n+1$-variable $\stp$ is a minimal and strongly $n+1$-consistent $\stp$.
 Weaker versions of path-consistency, aimed at avoiding what is referred to in \cite{SchwalbD97a} as the "fragmentation problem", are used as filtering procedures in recursive backtracking algorithms for the consistency problem of a general $\tcsp$.
 In this work, we look at the constraints between the "origin of the world" variable and the other variables, as the (binarized) domains of these other variables.
 With this in mind, we define a notion of arc-consistency for $\tcsps$, which we will refer to as binarized-domains Arc-Consistency, or bdArc-Consistency for short.
-We provide an algorithm achieving bdArc-Consistency for a $\tcsp$, which we will refer to as \mbox{bdAC-3}, for it is an adaptation of Mackworth's \shortcite{Mackworth77a} well-known arc-consistency algorithm \mbox{AC-3}.
-We show that if an $\stp$ is bdArc-Consistent, and its "origin of the world" variable disconnected from none of the other variables, its binarized domains are minimal.
-We provide two polynomial backtrack-free procedures: one for the task of getting, from a bdArc-Consistent $\stp$, either that it is inconsistent or, in case of consistency, a bdArc-Consistent $\stp$ refinement whose "origin of the world" variable is disconnected from none of the other variables; the other for the task of getting a solution from a bdArc-Consistent $\stp$ whose "origin of the world" variable is disconnected from none of the other variables.
+We provide an algorithm achieving bdArc-Consistency for a $\tcsp$, which we will refer to as \mbox{bdAC-3}, for it is an adaptation of Mackworth's \cite{Mackworth77a} well-known arc-consistency algorithm \mbox{AC-3}.
+We show that if an $\stp$ is bdArc-Consistent, and connected, i.e., its "origin of the world" variable is disconnected from none of the other variables, its binarized domains are minimal.
+We provide two polynomial backtrack-free procedures: one for the task of getting a solution from a connected bdArc-Consistent $\stp$; the other for the task of getting, from a bdArc-Consistent $\stp$, either that it is inconsistent or, in case of consistency, a connected bdArc-Consistent $\stp$ refinement.